 Set Moosonee as default location

 Mainly cloudy.
-Wind becoming north 20 km/h late in the morning.
-High 11.
-UV index 5 or moderate.
+Snow beginning near noon.
+Wind becoming east 20 km/h in the morning.
+High minus 11.
+Wind chill minus 32.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!